pjg/exvo_auth/README.md

 end
 ```

 Note, that you don't have to update all user attributes.
-You can update only ones you want.
+You can update only the ones you want.

 This is what you get (and what you can use/save for the local user) from auth (example data as of 2012-01):